Federal Trade Commission

 Yes.
 The FTC welcomes consumer complaints regarding false advertisements.
 (For help filing a complaint with the FTC, click here).
 However, the FTC does not resolve individual consumer complaints, but rather focuses on “high priority areas.”

-Also, the FTC’s consumer-complaint database – the “Consumer Sentinel Network” or “CSN” – is accessible only to the FTC and other law enforcement agencies.
+Also, the FTC’s consumer-complaint database – the “An online database of consumer complaints that’s managed by the Federal Trade Commission and made available to consumer protection and law enforcement agencies in the United States and abroad.” or “CSN” – is accessible only to the FTC and other law enforcement agencies.
 Consumers cannot access the database, and are not provided with specific information about the contents of the network.

 Feel like your head is spinning?

 We know it can get confusing when trying to figure out which agency regulates a certain type of advertisement.
 For a topic-by-topic breakdown of agencies, click here.